pkoperwas/Ansible-Infrastructure-Automation/README.md

 # Infrastructure Automation

-Some useful automations used in a private lab through defined jobs in ansible tower
+Some useful automations via ansible playbooks used in a private lab through defined jobs in ansible tower